sparcians/pegasus/README.md

    - Instruction execution itself: can take an exception
    - Redirection or sequential PC

-In most, if not all functional simulators, developed in the industry perform all of the operations above during a single call to `step()`.
+In most, if not all, functional simulators developed in the industry perform all of the operations above during a single call to `step()`.
 Pegasus is different.
 Pegasus can stop at any point in the flow above and return control back to the caller.
 For example, if the user wants to run simulation until a load instruction is about to access memory, the user can advance Pegasus until that point and then stop.
-"Continuing" the simulator re-enter that access point.
+"Continuing" the simulator re-enters that access point.

 In addition, with each full step of an instruction, an Event object is returned detailing what the instruction did on it’s journey through